zhoupgit/grafana/docs/sources/datasources/postgres/_index.md

 The response from PostgreSQL can be formatted as either a table or as a time series.
 To use the time series format one of the columns must be named `time`.

-### Dataset and table selection
+### Dataset and Table selection

-The dataset dropdown will be populated with the configured database to which the user has access.
+In the dataset dropdown, choose the PostgreSQL database to query.
+The dropdown is be populated with the databases that the user has access to.
-The table dropdown is populated with the tables that are available within that database.
+When the dataset is selected, the table dropdown is populated with the tables that are available.

 ### Columns and Aggregation functions (SELECT)